Record (TV network): 2016–present: Rebranding

 On 24 November 2016, Rede Record shortened its name to "RecordTV", introduced the new slogan "Reinventar é a nossa marca" ("Reinvention is our brand"), and introduced an updated logo—which replaced its historic red, green, and blue colors with silver and cool gray, and removed the map of South America from its inner globe.
 Grupo Record stated that the new logo was intended to symbolize its positioning as an "avant-garde", multi-platform broadcaster with an international presence.

 On the morning of 8 October 2022, Record was the subject of a ransomware attack affecting many of the broadcaster's systems.
 The attack led to a disruption of programming, with its Saturday morning program Fala Brasil replaced by reruns of Everybody Hates Chris until operations were restored.
 SBT and TV Cultura had also faced ransomware attacks the same day.

 On 6 November 2023, as part of the network's 70th anniversary, RecordTV underwent another rebranding; it introduced a refined version of the 2016 logo (which has a metallic texture, more greyscale colors, and reshaped "fins" designed to make it resemble a play button in its negative space), and shortened its name to simply "Record".

+On July 29, 2025, at approximately 19:33 local time, while the station was reporting on a shooting in Midtown Manhattan, the live feed—particularly affecting its digital YouTube stream—was abruptly cut off.
+The anonymous hijackers replaced the news coverage with a low-resolution creepypasta video originating from The Wyoming Incident, a well-known 2007 internet Alternate Reality Game (ARG) that centers around a fictional signal intrusion.
+The pirate broadcast featured jarring, distorted human faces, intense audio noise, and a series of cryptic subliminal text phrases in English, alongside the recurring sequence "333-333-333".
+The incident sparked widespread discussion across social media platforms regarding the ongoing vulnerabilities of internet-connected television streams.